MicroEJ/docs/Trainings/tutorialImproveCodeQuality.rst

 - Do not use non-final method inside the constructor.
 - Do not overburden the constructor with logic.
 - Do not directly store an array given by parameter.
-- Do not directly return an internal array or an internal non-immutable Object.
-Once returned the caller could modify "your" instance without warning or synchronization.
 - Save object reference from a field to a local before using it (see :ref:`local_extraction`).

 .. _Object.equals(Object): https://repository.microej.com/javadoc/microej_5.x/apis/java/lang/Object.html#equals-java.lang.Object-